-I’ve sat down with hundreds – if not thousands – of clients over the last few years, each one with their own unique financial situation and story of how they got there.
-But the one thing that they all have in common is that they have far too much debt – and are rapidly running out of options on how to pay off their outstanding debt.
+I’ve sat down with hundreds – if not thousands – of clients over the last few years.
+Each one with their own unique financial situation and story of how they got there.
+The one thing that they all have in common is that they have too much debt.
+They are rapidly running out of options on how to pay off their outstanding debt.

 So what options do you have to effectively get out of debt, move on, and then repair your credit score?
 While it can be confusing when you’re in that situation, there are essentially five options for you (and not all of them good):